1.4 Projects and resources

 Figure: Changing the billing project to be a CSC project, instead of the Personal group.

-The billing project changes on computing servers the next time you log in.
+The billing project changes on Taito and Sisu the next time you log in.
 If you are already logged in, you need to log out and log back in.
+Other services (ePouta, cPouta, Ida, Kaivos, Rahti) are not affected.

 If the project members were not listed when the project was opened, or a new member joins to the project later, the PI can add new project members.
 The PI can also remove members from the project when a user leaves.
 (Commercial Projects are managed by CSC, so you cannot invite members to them.
 Please contact the CSC Service Desk in case you need to add a new member to a Commercial Project or remove an existing one.)